Genre / Style:

 Submitting work that is under consideration elsewhere is absolutely fine but we would appreciate being informed if it is picked up by another publication.

-Submissions are limited per person to the following: 1 x short story (under 2000 words), 1 x flash fiction (under 400 words – either an independent piece or for our prompt challenge) and 2 x poems.
+Submissions are limited per person to the following: 1 x short story (under 2000 words) and 1 x flash fiction (under 400 words – either an independent piece or for our prompt challenge).

 Due to the amount of submissions we receive, we cannot accept re-submissions / re-writes of work we have previously rejected unless specifically requested.

 Previously published work:

 On occasion, we do reprint writing that has previously been published elsewhere but please include details of this when submitting.

 At Firewords we believe a writer should have full control of their work, so all copyright and publication rights remain with the writer at all times.
 However, we appreciate exclusive publication rights for three months after the issue has been published to ensure maximum impact.